rogerbinns/apsw/doc/query.rst

 .. note:: Advanced

-    You can use :func:`dataclasses.__post_init__` to do additional processing on your dataclass such as converting datestamps.
+    You can use :func:`dataclasses.__post_init__` to do additional processing on your dataclass initialization such as converting datestamps.

     `pydantic <https://pydantic.dev/>`__ provides even more dataclass
     like functionality including type validation.